Ewing Sarcoma: Introduction

-Studies of these tumors have shown that Ewing tumors are caused by changes in the chromosomes of the tumor cells.
+Studies of Ewing tumors have shown that they’re all caused by similar changes in the chromosomes inside the tumor cells.
 These changes are only found in the tumor cells.
 They are not genetic changes that get passed on from generation to generation.
 This means that a parent’s genes did not cause his or her child to get cancer.
-It is not known why these changes happen.
+It isn’t known why these changes happen.